flavour/xrwalkers2022/README.md

 * https://mailchi.mp/82eb3183021c/xr-walkers-landing-page

 ## TODO
-* Show Walks on Map
-  * Have a Point for each Point
-  * Have a Line for each Line
-* Add Photos
+* Add all Points, Lines, and Circles to GeoJSON
-* Make a Quiz to match Photos to Walks
-  * Make work on small screen, e.g. Mobile
+* Make Quiz work on small screen, e.g. Mobile....not this time!
-  * Tada! if get all right

 ## Developers
 ```